Information About Seward, Alaska

 Seward was founded in 1903 and became an incorporated city in 1912.
 Named after, Secretary of State, William H. Seward who purchased Alaska from Russia in 1867 for 7.2 million dollars or 2 cents per acre.
 Newspaper editorials of the day called the acquisition of Alaska "Seward's Folly" or "Seward's Icebox" and considered it a waste of taxpayer's money.
 In the late 1800's gold was discovered in the Klondike, the interior of Alaska, and in Nome.
 The historical Iditarod trail starts in Seward at mile 0 of the Seward Highway or downtown, yes Seward has a downtown.
-The annual 4th of July Mount Marathon race started out as a bar bet about 90 years ago, according to local lore, and has become one of Alaska's oldest foot races and North America's toughest endurance marathon.
+The annual 4th of July Mount Marathon race started out as a bar bet in 1909 and has become one of America's toughest endurance races.
 In 1926 Benny Benson, age 13, of Seward's Jesse Lee Home; won the contest for designing the future state flag.
 Alaska was a territory until 1959, becoming the 49th state, hence the term lower 48 (used to describe the continental United States).

 Visit the Seward Museum /Resurrection Bay Historical Society, 336 Third Ave., P.O.
 Box 55, Seward, AK 99664-0055;(907)224-3902 for the complete history of Seward.